joegnis/sharingapp-skeleton-module4/README.md

 - Android compileSdk 34, minSdk 29, targetSdk 33
 - gradle 8.9

-I am using Windows so I don't if it can run right away on other platforms.
+I am using Windows so I don't know if it can run right away on other platforms.
 If Android Studio prompts you to fix something, just press yes and things should be good.

 Hope this can help!